 Parminter, John.
 2014.
 Natural Disturbance Bibliography for British Columbia.
 Ministry of Forests, Lands and Natural Resource Operations.
-Research Report (FLNRORD).
+Technical Report (FLNRORD).
 TR80

 Topic: FLNRORD Research Program